Ryuzo Yanagimachi: Major work before and after 1960

 As a graduate student of Hokkaido University in Japan, Yanagimachi studied fish (herring) fertilization and the sexual organization of rhizocephalans (parasitic barnacles).
 In fish, he discovered calcium-dependent, chemotactic movement of spermatozoa into the micropyle through which the fertilizing spermatozoon enters the egg.
 This was the first discovery of sperm chemotaxis in vertebrate animals.
 In rhizocephala, he found that adults are not hermaphroditic as generally thought, but bisexual.
 The so-called "testis" in an adult animal is a receptacle of cells from larval males.
 This discovery revolutionized biological studies of rhizocephalans and related animals.

-While he was at the Worcester Foundation for Biomedical Research as a Dr. M.C.
+While he was at the Worcester Foundation for Biomedical Research as Dr. M.C.
 Chang's postdoctoral fellow (1960-1964), he witnessed and recorded the entire process of sperm penetration through the zona pellucida and fusion with the egg proper in a living (hamster) egg, which was the first in mammals.
 He was one of few who began to study the process and mechanisms of mammalian fertilization using in vitro fertilization technique.

 Throughout his career he has made numerous, fundamental contributions to our understanding of mammalian fertilization and to the development of assisted fertilization technologies such as in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI) which are widely used today in human infertility clinics throughout the world.
 His comprehensive review of the basic biology of "Mammalian Fertilization" published in 1994 (In: Physiology of Reproduction, Knobil & Neill eds, Ravan Press) is classic.

 Yanagimachi himself considered "cloned mice" to be byproducts of fertilization study and that the production of cloned animals in various species triggered/accelerated the research on the genomic reprogramming of adult somatic (body) cell nuclei as well as the production of pluripotent stem cells from adult cells for therapeutic purposes.
-He retired in 2005, but continues working on natural and assisted reproduction.
+He retired in 2005, but continued working on natural and assisted reproduction.

 In 2014, he had an interview with The Prism in which he was quoted saying: Unlike people, nature never lies.